FreeGrok/FreeGrok/README.md

 * openssl-1.0.0-stable

-Each of these directories was created with `cvs checkout` command (with appropriate arguments to get given branch) and will be treated by OpenGrok as a project.
+Each of these directories was created with `cvs checkout` command (with appropriate arguments to get given branch) and will be treated by FreeGrok as a project.

 ### 3.2 Messages

-Deployed OpenGrok can receive couple of messages through the active socket which usually listens for the main configuration file.
+Deployed FreeGrok can receive couple of messages through the active socket which usually listens for the main configuration file.
 These are used in the web application and displayed to the users.
 One can easily notify users about some important events, for example that the reindex is being in progress and that the searched information can be inconsistent.

-The OpenGrok comes with a tool which allows you to send these messages without any problem.
+FreeGrok comes with a tool which allows you to send these messages without any problem.
 It is called **Messages** and it is located under the tools directory.
 See the file for usage and more information.

 #### 3.2.1 Tags

 Any message can use tags which makes it more specific for the application.
-Messages which tag match some OpenGrok project are considered project specific and the information contained in them are displayed only for the specific projects.
+Messages which tag match some FreeGrok project are considered project specific and the information contained in them are displayed only for the specific projects.

-There is a key tag `main` which is exclusive for displaying messages on the OpenGrok landing page - like a common information.
+There is a key tag `main` which is exclusive for displaying messages on the FreeGrok landing page - like a common information.

 #### 3.2.2 Types